Robert M. Moody: Early life and education

 Born in Baltimore, Maryland, his father, a physician, moved his family to Houston, Texas, where they were members of St Martin's parish.
 Moody attended the local public schools and graduated from Rice University in 1962, and from the University of Texas the following year.
 His parish then sponsored him at the Virginia Theological Seminary, where he decided to become a priest.
 He received a Master of Divinity in 1966.
-He would later return and become a Doctor of Divinity in 1988.
+He would later return and receive an honorary Doctor of Divinity in 1988.

 Ordained ministry

-Ordained as a deacon on June 21, 1966, he was ordained to the priesthood on May 29, 1967, by bishop J. Milton Richardson.
+Ordained as a deacon on June 21, 1966, he was ordained to the priesthood on May 29, 1967, by Bishop J. Milton Richardson.
 After ordination, he became a chaplain at Baylor University 1966–1968, then priest in charge of St Matthew's church in Waco, Texas, and vicar at St James Church in McGregor, Texas before becoming an assistant at the Church of St John the Divine in Houston, Texas, and serving at St James Church in Riverton, Wyoming.
 He served as rector of Grace Church in Alexandria, Virginia (1985-1987) prior to his election as Bishop of Oklahoma.

 Episcopacy

 Moody was elected as the Coadjutor Bishop of Oklahoma on September 19, 1987, at St Paul's Cathedral on the first ballot.
-He was then consecrated to the episcopate on February 6, 1988, by Presiding Bishop Edmond L. Browning.
+He was then consecrated to the episcopate on February 6, 1988, with Presiding Bishop Edmond L. Browning as chief consecrator.
 During his episcopate, he dealt with the aftermath of the bombing of the Murrah Federal Building.
 His involvement included evacuating a housing development, providing pastoral assistance in a nearby hospital, and distributing over $500,000 to those in financial need.

-He also pursued an active ministry among Native American, appointing an Indian missioner and developing a center for Indian ministry in Watonga, Oklahoma.
+He also pursued an active ministry among Native Americans, appointing an Indian missioner and developing a center for Indian ministry in Watonga, Oklahoma.
 He retired in 2007.